muratk3n/thirdwave/en/tweets/2020/week25c.md

 democracy works, so by default countries should prefer that.
 I dont think anyone can replicate China's freak experiment.

-"If democracy is so well, look at China, they are managing"
+"If democracy works so well, look at China, they are managing"

 ---